 Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other monthly debts.

-Usually, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
+Recurring debt includes car loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our superb Mortgage Loan Pre-Qualifying Calculator.

-Remember these ratios are just guidelines.
-We will be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.